 A warm, full-bodied wine with exceptional freshness.
 An iconic wine produced by a domain which has significantly contributed to the renaissance of this outstanding appellation.

 Lots of other Maury options here.

-This exceptional Banyuls is only produced in certain vintages.
-The bouquet reveals aromas of prunes and stewed fruit.
-To taste, it is incredibly smooth and mellow.
-The wine’s sweetness does not overpower its fresh finish, which is why it is the perfect partner to a mince pie.
+This exceptional Banyuls is rich and complex.
+The bouquet reveals aromas of dried and stewed fruit as well as cocao, coffee and caramel.
+The wine’s sweetness does not overpower its freshness, which is why it is the perfect partner to a mince pie.